MicrosoftDocs/appcenter-docs/docs/analytics/export.md

 2. Select **Create a resource** > Management Tools > Application Insights.
 3. A configuration box will appear
 4. Set the **Application Type** to *App Center application*.
 5. Copy the **instrumentation key** from the Azure portal and add it into your App Center custom configurations.
-You will find the instrumentation key in the Overview page in the Application Insights resource.
+You'll find the instrumentation key in the Overview page in the Application Insights resource.

 ![Add the instrumentation key in App Center](~/analytics/images/instrumentationkey.png)